 Where an applicant has been assessed as having support needs they will not be offered accommodation until they can demonstrate that they have engaged with the appropriate services and have a continuing support plan for tenancy sustainment.
 This is to ensure that an applicant with support needs will be able to manage a tenancy and reduce the risk of repeat homelessness.
-The partner that is managing the application will consult partner agencies as required and in accordance with the Data Protection Act and GPDR 2016.
+The Council will consult partner agencies as required and in accordance with the Data Protection Act and GPDR 2016.